eclipse-kura/kura/docs/gateway-configuration/cellular-configuration.md

     - This port may not be used to send AT commands to the modem.
     - The _PositionService_ should be enabled.
 Serial settings of the _PositionService_ should not be changed; it will be redirected to the modem GPS port automatically.

+### Notes about the APN parameter
+The Access Point Name is an optional parameter.
+If left empty, the value is automatically picked up from the Mobile Broadband Provider the modem is registered to.
+If a value is filled, the APN value is esplicitely configured and the default value is overridden.

+A good practice is to set the interface status to **Disabled** and then **Enable For WAN** when the APN is explicitely set.
+NetworkManager, indeed, will fallback to the default value if a wrong APN is specified, causing misleading behaviors.
+This does not happen if the interface is disabled and re-enabled after APN changes.